dlf-xyl/Pseudogenes/README.md

 Script_2.docx contains scripts for Roary (to generate a core gene alignment) and RAxML ( to generate a phylogenetic tree with a core gene alignment).

+Script_3.docx contains scripts for CRB-BLAST (used for comparison of pseudogene sequences) and seqtk (extracting subset of sequences from full sequences).

 ## Funding